About Helena Cardow

 Helena Cardow is a London-based artist with a penchant for oil paints, leopard print and anything ginger-flavoured.
 She read MA Visual Arts and Culture, and BA Sociology at Durham University, and is currently balancing working as a gallery assistant whilst experimenting with her personal artistic practice.

 Helena’s work is multimedia-based, including diverse creative practices including collage, photography, oil painting and graphic design.
 As a self-taught artist, Helena explores new mediums readily and is constantly seeking novel modes of self-expression.

-The first thing people might notice about her art is its boldness, both in subject and in form; tending towards bright pigments and oft-censored subjects.
-Thematically, her art is concerned with the depiction of bodies in spaces which are actively created by an impartial eye, and how these compositions and biases affect the meaning of the overall image.
+Thematically, her art is concerned with the depiction of bodies in spaces which are actively created by a partial eye, and how these compositions and biases affect the meaning of the overall image.

 For commissions, collaborations, and all other enquiries, please email firstname.lastname@example.org